 Between the ages of 12 and 17, many teens experiment with drugs of all kinds.
 Alcohol, marijuana, cocaine, heroin, prescription drugs, and others.

 This is 30 percent of teens in this age group experimenting with illicit drugs.
-According to the Monitoring the Future Study published by the National Institute on Drug Abuse, teenage addiction is a serious problem.
+According to the Monitoring the Future Study published by the National Institute on Drug Abuse, teenage drug addiction is a serious problem.

 A number of teens who experiment with drugs and alcohol will develop a drug abuse issue.
 This will not only cause problems at home but at school as well.
 Furthermore, this can limit their chances and opportunities for the future.
 This includes college admissions and employment.
 For some, drug addiction will become a problem as well.
 It can create chronic health problems and increases the chance of overdose and death due to accident.